gualbertocuiza/dieting/README.md

 #### Must have

-- Users must be able to create recipes that includes detailed nutrient information, including protein, carbohydrates, fats, calories, vitamins, and minerals.
+- Users must be able to create recipes that includes detailed nutrient information, including protein, carbohydrates, fats and calories.
 - Users must be able to filter recipes based on their preferences and easily find suitable options.
-- Users must be able to view the nutritional breakdown of the entire recipe and individual ingredients, enabling them to make informed choices based on their dietary goals.
+- Users must be able to view the nutritional breakdown of the entire recipe and individual ingredients.

 #### Should have